CartoDB/airship/docs/guides/01-getting-started.md

 ```

 ## Airship Icons
-You can use airship icons in two different ways.
+You can use Airship icons in two different ways.

 ### As web font